valeriansaliou/bloom/README.md

 Make sure to properly configure the `[proxy]` section so that Bloom points to your API worker host and port.

-Each available configuration option is commented below, with allowed values:
+**Available configuration options are commented below, with allowed values:**

 **[server]**